Optical Integrated Sensing and Communication: Architectures, Potentials and Challenges: Introduction

 \section{Introduction}

-Future mobile networks are anticipated to provide both large communication capacities and high precision sensing abilities simultaneously, which is regarded as a key enabler for numerous applications, e.g. intelligent transportation systems (ITS), human-computer interactions, and the Internet of Things (IoT).
+Future mobile networks are anticipated to provide both large communication capacities and high-precision sensing abilities simultaneously, which is regarded as a key enabler for numerous applications, e.g. intelligent transportation systems (ITS), human-computer interactions~\cite{RinchiLiDARHAR2023}, and the Internet of Things (IoT).
 However, the isolated development of sensing and communication has resulted in inefficient spectrum and hardware resource utilization, which have been increasingly scarce in recent years.
 Consequently, the concept of integrated sensing and communication (ISAC) is motivated in the evolution of future mobile networks such as the sixth-generation (6G) systems.

-The scope of ISAC encompasses the coexistence, cooperation, and co-design of communication and sensing~\cite{ChiriyathRadarCommunication2017}.
+The scope of ISAC encompasses the coexistence, cooperation, and co-design of communication and sensing.
 The independent operation of communication and sensing is maintained by coexistence, which reduces their mutual interference.
 Furthermore, performance gains can be obtained through cooperation, where communication and sensing share valuable information with each other.
 Finally, the system architecture and parameters can be jointly designed for communication and sensing, which achieves the global optimum for the whole system.
 While coexistence is cost-effective, cooperation and co-design are indispensable for superior performances in both communication and sensing.

-Up to now, numerous research has been conducted on the radio-frequency (RF) ISAC, spanning several areas like waveform design~\cite{SturmWaveform2011}, networking~\cite{PengSCNetwork2021}, resource allocation~\cite{WangAchievingPerformanceBounds2022}, and information theory~\cite{ChiriyathInnerBounds2015}.
+Up to now, numerous research has been conducted on the radio-frequency (RF) ISAC, spanning several areas like waveform design, networking, resource allocation, and information theory.
 Among these areas, waveform design has gained much interest as a fundamental aspect of ISAC.
-The ISAC waveform can be designed in a communication-centric or sensing-centric approach, and can also be conceived from the ground-up~\cite{LiuISAC2022}.
-Moreover, based on some specific waveform, information theory and resource allocation can provide guidance for communication and sensing, which in turn serves the waveform design.
-Towards this end, an enormous amount of RF-ISAC waveforms have been designed based on linear frequency modulation (LFM) and orthogonal frequency division multiplexing (OFDM).
+The ISAC waveform can be designed in a communication-centric or sensing-centric approach and can also be conceived from the ground up~\cite{LiuISAC2022}.
+Towards this end, an enormous amount of RF-ISAC waveforms have been designed based on index modulation, linear frequency modulation (LFM), and orthogonal frequency division multiplexing (OFDM).